30 Minute Tomato Gnocchi with Burrata Delight

 Finishing Touches

 Now, it’s time to bring in some greens.
 Add 1 cup of fresh spinach to the skillet.
 Cook for another 2 minutes until wilted.
 Gently fold the drained gnocchi into the skillet with the tomato mixture.
 Toss everything together for about 2-3 minutes.
 This lets the gnocchi soak up all the flavors.
 Finally, remove the skillet from heat.
 Tear the burrata cheese in half and place it over the gnocchi.
 Let it melt a bit into the dish.
-For the full recipe, check the details above.

 Tips & Tricks